 \section{Einstein frame-Jordan frame correspondence: Effects of linear perturbations}

 The Einstein and Jordan frame universes are connected via conformal transformation of the metric.
 We have so far considered that both the Einstein and Jordan frame metrics take the form of the spatially flat FRW spacetime, as given in~\cref{eq:8}.
-However, in general, both the conformally connected universes can possess small fluctuations on the background of FRW spacetime.
+However, in general, both the conformally connected universes can possess small perturbations on the background of FRW spacetime.
 A robust conformal correspondence should provide a regular map between the perturbations in the Einstein and Jordan frames as well.

 The study of cosmological perturbations in several classes of modified theories of gravity, particularly exploring the Einstein frame-Jordan frame mapping, can be found in~\cite{hwang90, hwang90-1, hwang97, mukhanov92, hwang.noh96, hwang96, hwang.noh01}.
 In~\cite{hwang90, hwang90-1, hwang97} perturbations in generalized $f(\phi,R)$ theories are studied using the Einstein frame description.
-Perturbation in the early universe $f(R)$ models is explored, for example, in~\cite{mukhanov92}.
+Cosmological perturbations in the early universe $f(R)$ models is explored, for example, in~\cite{mukhanov92}.

 In this section we introduce linear scalar perturbations in the background metrics of both the conformally connected frames.
-Following the treatment in~\cite{hwang90, hwang90-1, hwang97, mukhanov92}, we briefly review the relation between metric perturbations in Einstein and Jordan frames.
+Following the treatment in~\cite{hwang90, hwang90-1, hwang97, mukhanov92}, we briefly review the relation between metric perturbations in the Einstein and Jordan frames.